Pregnancy & Skin-Care: Which Products Are Safe?

-Because some ingredients—both from prescription drugs and from some skin-care products—are absorbed into the body when applied to skin, you need to know what's safe for use during pregnancy and what to avoid.
+Because some ingredients — both from prescription drugs and some skincare products — are absorbed into the body when applied to skin, it's important to know what's safe for use during pregnancy and what to avoid.

-Although it is always important for you to check with your own physician, as a general rule, most skin-care products such as cleansers, toners, moisturisers, eye creams, gentle scrubs, and lip balms that do not contain over-the-counter ingredients regulated by the FDA are fine for use throughout your pregnancy.
-However, prescription and over-the-counter skin-care ingredients are a different issue.
-Below we explain what you need to know to make informed decisions.
+Although it's always important for you to check with your GP, as a general rule, most skincare products are fine to use throughout your pregnancy.
+However, prescription and over-the-counter skincare ingredients are a different issue.
+Below we explain what you need to know to make an informed decision.

-We're often asked about whether products containing benzoyl peroxide, skin lightening ingredients, sunscreen actives, or salicylic acid are safe to use during pregnancy or whilst nursing.
-Unfortunately many doctors don't have a ready answer, leaving mothers-to-be frustrated and confused.
-We consulted the American College of Obstetricians and Gynecologists regarding the products of which we are asked about most, and here is what they had to say:
+We're often asked about whether products containing benzoyl peroxide, skin brightening ingredients, sunscreen actives or salicylic acid are safe to use during pregnancy or while breastfeeding.
+Unfortunately, many doctors don't have an answer at the ready, leaving mums-to-be frustrated and confused.
+We consulted the American College of Obstetricians and Gynecologists regarding the products of which we are asked about most.
+Here is what they had to say:

 - Benzoyl peroxide is an excellent ingredient to combat blemishes and is considered safe in low concentrations (5% or less) when you are pregnant.

 - Prescription topical antibiotics are considered safe for use during pregnancy.

-- Salicylic acid (BHA) is a superior exfoliant for skin but when used in high concentrations for professional peels it is considered a risk when you are pregnant.
-However, the small percentages used in skin care (2% or lower) are considered safe.
+- Salicylic acid (BHA) is a superior exfoliant for skin but when used in high concentrations for professional peels, it is considered a risk when you are pregnant.
+However, the small percentages used in skincare (2% or lower) are considered safe.
 You can also consider using glycolic acid or lactic acid (AHA) exfoliants as an alternative as these are perfectly safe to use during pregnancy.

-- Sunscreen actives as demonstrated in several studies are not known to be a risk during pregnancy.
+- Sunscreen actives, as demonstrated in several studies, are not known to be a risk during pregnancy.
 Despite fears incorrectly promoted in the media by a few fringe groups, the American College of Obstetricians and Gynecologists has not found any of the alleged fears about sunscreen ingredients substantiated by medical research.
 As a result, daily sunscreen use is strongly recommend by dermatologists.
-If you find your skin is more sensitive during pregnancy, consider using sunscreens with gentle mineral actives of titanium dioxide and/or zinc oxide.
+If you find your skin is more sensitive during pregnancy, consider using sunscreens with gentle mineral actives containing titanium dioxide and/or zinc oxide.